flimflam-austin/hugo-cms-test/content/quick_reads/20200408-covid-19-sero-tests/index.md

       (**whether or not they ever showed symptoms**) – and *may* have immunity.
     _key: 555ed7e3e637
   - order: 4
+    useCheckmark: false
-    body: "## Why It Matters\n\n* Current knowledge of COVID-19 is *largely* based on people who test positive – **they tend to be the most sick**.\n* If more people than previously thought had prior exposure to COVID-19, it may help relax public health measures, e.g. social distancing.\n* If\_fewer\_people\_had\_exposure to COVID-19, it may increase the need for public health measures until there’s a clinically tested treatment or vaccine."
+    body: "## Why It Matters\n\n* Current knowledge of COVID-19 is *largely* based on people who test positive –**they tend to be the most sick**.\n* If more people than previously thought had prior exposure to COVID-19, it may help relax public health measures, e.g. social distancing.\n* If\_fewer\_people\_had\_exposure to COVID-19, it may increase the need for public health measures until there’s a clinically tested treatment or vaccine."
     _key: 6687423412d5
   - order: 5
+    useCheckmark: false
     body: >-
       > “…someone who’s recovered from the virus and doesn’t have the virus in their system at all, you can take plasma…that plasma contains the proteins